 Get an early start for a side trip to Antelope Island State Park.
 Lunch on Ogden’s historic 25th Street.
 Once upon a time, saloons stood side by side with businesses, which thrived on Ogden's status as a railroad hub.
 Next, discover what life in the West was like in the 1800s at the American West Heritage Center where you’ll join costumed interpreters to enjoy hands-on learning as you visit the mountain men encampment, pioneer cabins, and a turn-of-the-century farm.
 Finish your day in Logan exploring great dining and world-class performing arts like the Utah Festival Opera.
 Overnight in Logan.

-Antelope Island is a craggy adventure and birding destination in the Great Salt Lake that is home to 36 miles of hiking and mountain bike trails meandering among free-roaming bison and antelope herds who keep watch over alluvial plains and Precambrian rocks that are among the oldest in America.
+Antelope Island is a craggy adventure and birding destination in the Great Salt Lake that is home to 36 miles of hiking and mountain bike trails meandering among free-roaming bison and antelope herds who keep watch over alluvial plains and Precambrian rocks.
+The view from the island’s western side is otherworldly.